Iceland Cruises - Journeys in the Land of Ice & Fire: Reykjavik to Akureyri

 Day by Day Itinerary

-In the morning we reach Akranes and disembark by tenders for our optional full day excursion to Deildartunguhver, Europe’s most powerful thermal spring, to the Haunfossar and Barnafoss waterfalls area.
+Morning sailing and arrival in Akranes for our optional full day excursion to Deildartunguhver, Europe’s most powerful thermal spring, to the Hraunfossar and Barnafoss waterfalls area.
 We will stop in Reykholt which was at one time one of the intellectual centers of the island and had for many years one of the most important schools of the country.
 Here lived and died in the middle ages one of the most important persons in Icelandic history: Snorri Sturluson, a famous poet and politician whose records of the old Norse language and mythology of medieval Iceland are invaluable to modern scholars.
 Remains of his farm and a bathroom with hot pot and a tunnel between the bath and the house can still be visited.
 In the afternoon we rejoin the ship and sail to the west fjords.
 Overnight at sea

 We sail past the Latrarbag cliffs which rise 450 m over the sea and reach Bildudalur.
 Our afternoon optional excursion will take us to the Dynjandi Waterfall and we will walk around Bildudalur and visit the Sea Monsters Museum.
 In the afternoon , we cruise around the Westfjords to Isafjordur.Evening arrival in Isafjorfur.
 Overnight in port